 Bus Driver Salary

 The average salary for a Bus Driver is R97,085 per year.
 People in this job generally don’t have more than 10 years’ experience.

 Salary for Tour Guide, Teachers and Television Presenters

 Tour Guide Pay

 A Tour Guide earns an average salary of R105,582 per year.
 Most people with this job move on to other positions after 20 years in this career.

 A Teacher earns an average salary of R176,376 per year.
-The pay range starts at around R80k per year for those at entry level to R280K for those with more than 20 years experience.
+The pay range starts at around R80k per year for those at entry level to R280k for those with more than 20 years of experience.

 The average pay for a Television Presenter is R237,287 per year but it can range from R36k to R490k.

-- The Career Junction Salary Review has been compiled exclusively for South African job seekers and HR/Recruitment personnel to give a true representation of salaries in South Africa.
-It contains up-to-date salary information as well as regional differences in remuneration using actual salary offerings on the CareerJunction website (28,000+ jobs monthly) for the latest measurable period (2nd Quarter and 3rd Quarter of 2014).
+- The Career Junction Salary Survey is compiled exclusively for South African job seekers and HR/Recruitment personnel to give a true representation of salaries in South Africa.
+It contains up-to-date salary information as well as regional differences in remuneration using actual salary offerings on the CareerJunction website (28,000+ jobs monthly) for the latest measurable period.
 This means that they have created a comparison of salaries based on jobs advertised on their site.

-- We’ve posted the link to this report as it’s really simple to read and helps you understand what different jobs pay.
+- Salary reports are easy to read and help you understand what different jobs pay.
 When you apply for a learnership, remember that you are being employed for the duration of your program in order to learn about a particular job or industry and become qualified.
-It is hoped that this will increase your chance at employment.
+It is hoped that this will increase your chance of employment.
 A stipend is not a salary.